 While it is okay to offer certain human foods to your pup, some can be extremely harmful to them.
-Keep your pup away from chocolate, avocados, macadamia nuts, raisins, grapes, bread dough, onions, garlic, chives, and large amounts of dairy products, alcohol, caffeine, and other salty and fattening foods.
+Keep your dog away from chocolate, avocados, macadamia nuts, raisins, grapes, bread dough, onions, garlic, chives, and large amounts of dairy products, alcohol, caffeine, and other salty and fattening foods.

 8. Can I offer my adult dog’s food to my puppy?

 It is not recommended to give food intended for adult dogs to your pups.
-Your puppy requires more nutrition for healthy development of bones and organs.
+Your puppy requires more nutrition for the healthy development of bones and organs.
 Offering them adult food can deprive them of essential nutrients.

 9. What human foods are great for feeding pups?